ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 ### Objective

-My objective while creating this ePortfolio was to curate the work that I have done in previous courses.
-In their original incarnations, I demonstrated basic aptitude but now with  additional time and research I've improved upon these codebases and hopefully achieved excellence.
+My objective while creating this ePortfolio was to curate the work that I had done in previous courses.
+In their original incarnations, I demonstrated basic aptitude but now with  additional time and research I've improved upon these codebases and hopefully achieved some semblance of excellence.
 I am confident that I've illustrated my ability to iterate upon an existing project and demonstrate that I can not only create useful software but to enhance preexisting software with an eye towards a meaningful future state.

 This ePortfolio represents only a small vertical slice of my development experiences at SNHU.